Make-UpWorkClub/StudyNotes/notes/📕Cegep 1/Biology/Chromosome.md

 > [!abstract] Sister chromatid
 > Each of the two identical copies of a chromosome after replication

+> [!abstract] Centromere
+> Middle section of a pair of chromatids that connects them together

+> [!abstract] Kinetochore
+> Protein located at the centromere

 > [!abstract] Homologous
 > (Of chromosomes) Similar in structure, but not identical